numtide/nix-filter/README.md

 The main workaround is to use either `builtins.fetchGit ./.` or one of the many gitignore filter projects but this is not precise enough.
-If the project README changes, it should rebuild the project.
-If the nix code changes, it shouldn't rebuild the project.
-That's why this project exists.
-I want total control.
+If the project README changes, it should not rebuild the project.
+If the nix code changes, it should not rebuild the project.

+This project is a small library that makes it easy to filter in and out what files should go into a nix derivation.

 ## Example usage